-- 7.5 The statutory duty under section 72(1) of the Planning (Listed Building and Conservation Areas) Act 1990 sets out that special attention shall be paid to "the desirability of preserving or enhancing the character or appearance of the Conservation Area".
-In relation to the site, the land does not fall within a Conservation Area however, it is considered to form part of the wider setting of the Papworth Everard Conservation Area and therefore the contribution the site makes to the setting of these assets needs to be fully considered. - 7.6 In this regard, the alteration or loss of these identified characteristics may be considered to cause harm to the setting of the Conservation Area.
-They may be other opportunities, however, that reinforce existing positive characteristics or provide other benefits to the character or appearance of the Conservation Area. - 7.7 To accord with national policy, any potential harm arising from the development would need to be clearly outweighed by "public benefits" arising from the development.
+- 7.1 The statutory duty under section 72(1) of the Planning (Listed Building and Conservation Areas) Act 1990 sets out that special attention shall be paid to "the desirability of preserving or enhancing the character or appearance of the Conservation Area".
+In relation to the site, the land does not fall within a Conservation Area or form part of its immediate setting.
+However, it is considered to form part of the wider context of the Papworth Everard Conservation Area due to its openness. - 7.2 In this regard, the alteration or loss of these identified characteristics may be considered to cause harm to the setting of the Conservation Area.
+They may be other opportunities, however, that reinforce existing positive characteristics or provide other benefits to the character or appearance of the Conservation Area. - 7.3 To accord with national policy, any potential harm arising from the development would need to be clearly outweighed by "public benefits" arising from the development.
 Public benefits could be achieved in a number of ways to be explored through the evolution of the proposals and their content.
 They could also entail 'heritage benefits', by which existing heritage considerations could be improved as a result of the proposals.